Poincar\'e Duality in abstract 6-functor formalisms: Introduction

 of functors $D(Y) \to D(X)$.
-Furthermore, in most of these examples, it is possible to give an easy formula for the {\it dualizing object} $\omega_f$.
+Furthermore, it is often possible to give a precise formula for the dualizing object $\omega_f$.

-Despite this similarity, the proofs of Poincar\'e Duality in each particular context are pretty hard and require a lot of work specific to each situation.
-As far as we are aware, there is no uniform approach.
+Despite these similarities, the proofs of Poincar\'e Duality in each case are different and require a lot of work specific to each situation.
+As far as we are aware, there is no uniform approach\footnote{In fact, there is a different approach to formalizing $6$-functors based on the notion of motivic triangulated categories.
+Unlike our situation, Poincar\'e Duality is a (non-trivial) consequence of the axioms in this setup.
+However, this approach seems difficult to use in practice.
+See Section~\ref{section:comparison-motivic} for a more detailed discussion and the relation to the results of our paper.}.
+For this reason, it seems important to study when an abstract $6$-functor formalism $\cal{D}$ satisfies Poincar\'e Duality.

-The main goal of this paper is to provide a uniform approach to the question of proving Poincar\'e Duality, also simplifying previously existing proofs.
-However, before we discuss our results, we wish to discuss two examples of the proofs of Poincar\'e Dualities in more detail to show how each of these $6$-functor formalisms depends on the specifics of the situation.
+The main goal of this paper is to provide an approach to Poincar\'e Duality that is viable in any $6$-functor formalism.
+In particular, we give a uniform approach to the question of proving Poincar\'e Duality, also simplifying previously existing proofs.
+A somewhat surprising consequence of our approach is that it gives a method of proving Poincar\'e Duality without understanding the whole ``coefficient'' category $D(X)$.
+This becomes extremely useful in examples like \cite{Scholze-diamond}, \cite{complex-analytic}, or \cite{Lucas-thesis}, where the coefficient category is defined via descent, so one does not really have a good understanding of the coefficient categories on a general space $X$.

-{\it First Example ($\ell$-adic \'etale sheaves in analytic geometry)} In \cite{Scholze-diamond}, P.\,Scholze proves a (weaker) version of Poincar\'e Duality for ($\ell$-adic) \'etale sheaves on diamonds (see \cite[Prop.\,24.4]{Scholze-diamond}).
-Using standard reductions, it suffices to consider the case of the relative unit ball $\bf{D}^1_X \to X$ over a diamond $X$.
-In this case, approximation arguments and the comparison with Huber's theory to reduce the question to the usual \'etale Poincar\'e Duality for $\bf{D}^1_X \to X$ over a strongly noetherian analytic adic space $X$ that has been established before by R.\,Huber in \cite[Thm.\,7.5.3]{H3}.
-Therefore, the crux of the argument lies in the proof of \cite[Thm.\,7.5.3]{H3} that we discuss in more detail now.

-Huber's proof of Poincar\'e Duality follows the strategy of proving Poincar\'e Duality in \'etale cohomology of schemes: one first constructs the trace map by reducing to the case of curves, and then one proves Deligne's fundamental lemma.
-We note that both steps are specific to \'etale sheaves and use {\it almost all prior results established in the book}.
-Furthermore, the proof of the adic version of Deligne's fundamental lemma uses non-trivial results from the theory of \'etale cohomology of schemes, making the proof not intrinsic to adic spaces.
-One extra difficulty in Huber's proof is the need to work with fibers over points of higher ranks: these fibers {\it do not} admit any structure of an adic space and so these fibers can be treated only in a somewhat artifical way.